Net worth: how to calculate and track your business finances

 • Total liabilities: $25,000

-• Net worth = $35,000 – $25,000
+Net worth = $35,000 – $25,000 = $10,000

-Here the business has a positive net worth of $10,000, indicating financial stability.
+This business has a positive net worth of $10,000, indicating financial stability.

 Common calculation mistakes

-• Missing liabilities: Record all debts, including interest and small amounts
+• Missing liabilities: Record all debts, including interest and small amounts.

-• Outdated calculations: Recalculate regularly as net worth changes over time
+• Outdated calculations: Recalculate regularly as net worth changes over time.

-• Poor record keeping: Maintain accurate, current financial data.
-According to New Zealand's Inland Revenue, business records must be kept for seven years, making accurate data not just a best practice but a legal requirement.
+New Zealand's Inland Revenue requires businesses to keep records for seven years, making accurate data both a best practice and a legal requirement.

 Net worth vs. equity